GovernorFancyPants/desolaterunner/_drafts/_posts/race-reports/2017-09-08-race-report-swedish-alpine-ultra-2017.md

 **Autopilot**

 From Alesjaure there's only about 35k left and this part pretty much goes on autopilot.
 But it's dangerous to relax too much, I think Jonas would agree to that.
 He was running in front of me and all of a sudden he was on his back on a footbridge, it all went so fast I didn't understand what had happened.
 He got up again and fortunately avoided any serious injury.

+First time using tailwind, worked well, difficult to load up

+Flying down Kieron

+Trying not to bonk

+Making sure we kept on course record pace

+I was concentrating a lot on not falling down and losing rythm, that would've been a tough blow to get back from

+Crossing the finish line once again, hand in hand with my brother in course record time and also a new FKT